 This idyllic scene is especially romantic during the weekend and at night.
 A quick bike ride from Columbus' main bike trails gets you to the lake for a cozy picnic for two or a quick drive at night shows off the lake's beauty under well-placed lighting.
 During the holiday season, the "Light the Lake" event places thousands of white lights throughout the trees surrounding the lake for an extra-special holiday touch.

 A couple things to note - the week before the Ohio State versus Michigan University game, the lake should be avoided.
 The Mirror Lake jump normally takes place the Thursday before The Game and sees thousands of students jumping into the lake.
 The day may permanently move to Tuesday because of the scheduling of the game for Thanksgiving weekend.
 Another thing to note - parking is notoriously difficult on campus.
 There are garages available for parking and those are visitors' best bet.
 Most parking around the area are for registered students with passes only and there is efficient around-the-clock enforcement.

 The Franklin Park Conservatory has both an indoor and outdoor component which makes it a great place for a date any time of the year.
-The park grounds has a small pond, stream, wooden bridge, meticulously kept grounds and even a stage area for shows and concerts set on 88 acres.
+The park grounds have a small pond, stream, wooden bridge, meticulously kept grounds and even a stage area for shows and concerts set on 88 acres.
 There are pathways that connect all areas of the park to each other which makes for a nice little walk.